organisciak/dissertation/document/5_5_ams-study.md

 This chapter turn to Mechanical Turk for additional judgments, an option shown as a viable approach to music similarity judgments in multiple studies [@urbano_crowdsourcing_2010; @lee_crowdsourcing_2010].

 @urbano_crowdsourcing_2010 looked to paid crowdsourcing for lowering the difficulty of finding human labor for *ranked* similarity judgments.
-They use an approach similar to ordered lists, inferring an order through pairwise preference judgments, whereby judges choose the more similar option between two candidates.
+They use an approach similar to ordered lists, inferring an order through pairwise preference judgments, whereby workers choose the more similar option between two candidates.
 Additional research has also looked at *graded* similarity judgments in the context of the AMS task [@lee_crowdsourcing_2010], finding that the MIREX style of evaluation does not suffer significant drops in quality with paid workers.

+## Data

+$26024$ human judgments of audio similarity were compiled, comprising four years of MIREX's AMS judgments.
+The candidate songs were selected for judgment by 8 submitted systems in 2010, 18 in 2011, 10 in 2012, and 8 in 2013.
+Until 2011, 100 queries were evaluated each year, after which MIREX shifted to 50 queries per year.

+All the candidates for a query were graded on two scales of similarity:

+ - The __BROAD__ scale is a categorical ranking from three choices: "not similar", "somewhat similar", and "very similar".
+ - The __FINE__ scale is a 101-point numerical rating, from 0-100.

+The workers were generally trusted volunteers from the MIR community, and multiple keying was not done.

+To understand the consistency of judgments across years of MIREX, we need to look at song pairs that have recurred in judging.
+Since AMS evaluation queries are randomly selected each year, there are only two instances where a query has recurred.
+However, $80\%$ of queries have also occurred as candidates for other songs.
+As a result, there are
+$156$ judgments of the same song pairs across the years, with the caveat that the query-candidate relationship is inverted.[^inverted]

+[^inverted]: Indeed, the initial spark that led to this study was a curiosity in whether the query-candidate assignment of a song pair -- i.e., which song is presented as the query, which song is presented as the candidate -- was meaningful.
+By studying other possible sources for the variance in the data, as will be seen, a significant portion of the error was accounted for, not precluding but certainly limiting the potential magnitude of a query order effect.

 ## Approach

 To address possible sources of the error in MIREX's crowdsourced relevance judgments, four approaches are taken:

  1. Normalizing workers by their personal habits;
- 2. Asking new, different judges for judgments;
+ 2. Asking new, different workers for judgments;
- 3. Adding additional redundant judges[^languageAMS];
+ 3. Adding additional redundant workers;
- 4. Testing an alternate interface that gives judges more guidance on what rating is appropriate.
+ 4. Testing an alternate interface that gives workers more guidance on what rating is appropriate.

-[^languageAMS]: Although organized similarly to paid workers, this chapter involves volunteer contributions.
-Therefore, contributors are not uniformly referred to as _workers_, as in the other chapters, except when discussing paid contributors.
+Within the larger dissertation, these correspond respectively to the following research questions:

+ * _RQ 2.4_: Are intra-worker inconsistencies responsible for the lack of reciprocation in AMS similarity judgments?
+ * *RQ 2.5*: Are problem workers responsible for inconsistent reciprocal ratings?
+ * *RQ 2.6*: Is subjectivity or disagreement of the grading task responsible for inconsistent reciprocal ratings?
+ * _RQ 2.7_: Does the task design affect the quality of judgments?

-## Normalizing for Grader-Specific Effects {#normalizing-workers}
+## Normalizing for Grader-Specific Effects

-  > _RQ 2.4_: Are intra-judge inconsistencies responsible for the lack of reciprocation in AMS similarity judgments?
+  > _RQ 2.4_: Are intra-worker inconsistencies responsible for the lack of reciprocation in AMS similarity judgments?

-The human judges are given a large amount of leeway regarding how they perform a task.
+The human workers are given a large amount of leeway regarding how they perform a task.
 We set out to see if this contributes to superficial variance, and whether correcting for it can address the poor reciprocation in AMS.
 While the BROAD categories are fairly clear, the
-FINE scale does not constrain judges to follow a specific codebook.
+FINE scale does not constrain workers to follow a specific codebook.
 This is appears to be done by design: workers are told,

 >> You have the freedom to make whatever associations you desire between a